Code-Institute-Submissions/MomciloDordevic-MS3/README.md

 ![Schema Design](static/images/database.png)

-- The Main Databse is called Pizza, it has 4 other collections.
+- The Main Database is called Pizza, it has 4 other collections.
     - Categories - Where the Recipe Categories are stored.
-    - Pizzas - Where we store the Recipe Name, Image URL, Ingredients, Baking Time, Alergens, Is Vegan, Recipe Description and Created by.
+    - Pizzas - Where we store the Recipe Name, Image URL, Ingredients, Baking Time, Alergens, Is Vegan, Recipe Description, and Created by.
     - Users - Where the users Username and Password (Hashed) are stored.
     - Subscribers - Where the users Email is stored.

 [ back to top ](#table-of-contents)

 ### User Collection
-- Upon regisering, the user will be required to provide the following:
+- Upon registering, the user will be required to provide the following:
     - Username
     - Password